Mayank-Arya/ticket-booking-app/README.md

 4. **Ticket Booking:** Streamlined ticket booking process with instant confirmation.

-5. **User Profiles:** View and edit user profiles, including names, email addresses, and additional details.

-6. **Event Creation:** Event organizers can create and publish events with a user-friendly form.
+5. **Event Creation:** Event organizers can create and publish events with a user-friendly form.

-7. **Pop-up Notifications:** Instant feedback on successful event bookings and user profile updates.
+6. **Pop-up Notifications:** Instant feedback on successful event bookings and user profile updates.

-8. **Editable Profiles:** Users can manage and update their profile information at any time.
+7. **Editable Profiles:** Users can manage and update their profile information at any time.

-9. **Security:** Robust security measures, including token-based authentication and data encryption, ensure user data remains protected.
+8. **Security:** Robust security measures, including token-based authentication and data encryption, ensure user data remains protected.

-10. **Responsive Design:** The application is fully responsive, offering a seamless experience on various devices.
+9. **Responsive Design:** The application is fully responsive, offering a seamless experience on various devices.

-11. **User-Friendly Interface:** A clean and intuitive UI design enhances the overall user experience.
+10. **User-Friendly Interface:** A clean and intuitive UI design enhances the overall user experience.

-12. **Event Management:** Organizers can easily view and manage their events, along with real-time updates and analytics.
+11. **Event Management:** Organizers can easily view and manage their events, along with real-time updates and analytics.

-13. **Loading Indicators:** Visual loading indicators provide feedback during data retrieval and submission.
+12. **Loading Indicators:** Visual loading indicators provide feedback during data retrieval and submission.

 **Getting Started:**